harrisclark/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    Closure is used in the anonymouse function. const newRoll will aways be a new value on each invocation of personalDice()
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    The name "Dan" will be the same in both invocations but they will return a different newRoll value each time
 c.
 What is the lexical scope of `newRoll`?
+    Any value/variable within personalDice

 ### Task 3 - Stretch Goals